TV's Roseanne says tweet 'cost me everything' but wasn't racist

 ABC has since announced the show will return in October as a spinoff called “The Conners” with all the main characters except Barr, who will have no financial or creative involvement.

 “I have apologized a lot.
-I feel that I have apologized and explained and asked for forgiveness and made recompense,” Barr said on Thursday, adding that she has made donations to “several African-American things.”
+I feel that I have apologized and explained and asked for forgiveness and made recompense,” Barr said on Thursday.
+(Reporting by Jill Serjeant Editing by Paul Tait)

-The rambling interview also covered Barr’s mental health, her Jewish upbringing, and her views on Trump, who the actress has said she voted for in the 2016 presidential elections.

-“I am not a racist, and the people who voted for Trump are not racist either, and Trump is not a racist.
-Sorry,” she said.